Breathe Better with Whole-Home Air Filtration in Cleveland

 Studies have found limiting exposure to indoor allergens and tobacco smoke could prevent 65 percent of asthma cases among elementary school-age children.
 And controlling biological contaminants like dust mites can also decrease childhood asthma cases by 55-60 percent.

 The High Efficiency Particulate Air, or HEPA, filter, was developed to protect scientists from radiation as they built an atomic bomb during World War II.
 Today these filters are frequently used in hospitals, science labs and even homes.

 HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the model.
-This rating shows how well a filter can clear pollutants from the air.
+This rating shows how well a filter can pull out pollutants from the air.

-Media air cleaners are sturdier than common air filters.
+Media air cleaners are sturdier than regular air filters.
 They’re often four to five times wider—or more.
-This barrier attaches snugly against your HVAC unit.
+This barrier mounts snugly against your HVAC unit.

-Because its active surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.
+Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

-Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And reduce ozone, a known lung irritant, produced elsewhere in your home.